refractionPOINT/lce_doc/docs/outputs.md

 1. Click "Create".
 1. After a minute, the data should start getting written to your bucket.

-Now this has create a single Service Account in Write-Only mode.
-To access your data in Digger, you will want to do the same steps as above, creating a new Service Account.
-This time however, you will set the "Storage" --> "Storage Object Viewer".
-The
+Now this has created a single Service Account in Write-Only mode.
-Service Account downloaded will be used in the Digger.

 ### HTTP Streaming
 It is also possible to stream an output over HTTPS.
 This interface allows you to stream smaller dataset